NetworkCommons/sig0namectl/hugo-gh/content/tutorials/Golang-WASM-SDK.md

 //   Name: Key pair name (as filename prefix)
 //   Key: Public Key in DNS Resource Record presentation format
 //   (both key values are in nspdate / dnssec-keygen compatible format)

-// getKeysForDomain()
+// Example: getKeysForDomain()
-//      list key in the keystore
+//      display a list key in the keystore
-//      for which a given domain is equal to or a subdomain of the key's
+//      for which a given domain is equal to or is a subdomain of the key's
 //      DNS Resource Record FQDN.
 //
 function getKeysForDomain() {